● Permitting Intelligence — Alaska

 How is pricing set? +

-ConstraintIQ briefs are scoped as fixed-fee engagements after Fit Check.
+ConstraintIQ briefs are scoped as fixed-fee engagements after Fit Check, priced at a small fraction of what a traditional preliminary scoping study costs.
 Pricing depends on project complexity, number of likely permitting pathways, turnaround urgency, and available project information.
 If the project fits the standard 72-hour brief, we provide a fixed quote before work begins.
 If the project is broader or higher complexity, we will recommend a custom scope rather than forcing it into the standard brief.
+Either way, you have the exact figure in hand before committing to anything.

 What happens to my project information after the brief is delivered? +